alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 They are <i>domain-identical</i> but memory-distinct.

-Your control over the synchonrized CRUD of these three `AuthSession`s will determine whether you succeed or fail in clientside authentication.
+Your control over the synchronized CRUD of these three `AuthSession`s will determine whether you succeed or fail in clientside authentication.

 EZClientAuth uses unidirectional data flow to ensure synchronization of these three `AuthSession`s.

 Unidirectional data flow for authentication means that authentication state MUST flow from the `RemoteAuthProvider` into the `AuthDataStore` and finally into the single `AuthSession` used by your application.

-The class responsible for coordinating unidirectional authenticaion flow is called the `AuthManager`.
+The class responsible for coordinating unidirectional authentication flow is called the `AuthManager`.

 <hr/>